Behemyth/norrlander/content/portfolio/academic/rensselaer.md

 ### LifeSim

-RCOS
-Team Lead and Manager
-Aug.
+My first RCOS project, LifeSim, was developed between Aug.
 2016 – Jan.
-2017
-Developed a three-dimensional world with physics for genetically generated skeletal and muscle armatures.
-Trained the armatures for genetically learned movement across a procedurally generated terrain.
+2017.
+It is a three-dimensional world with physics for genetically generated skeletal and muscle armatures.
+The armatures were trained for genetically learned movement across a procedurally generated terrain.

 ### Atmosphere Rendering